 These include:

-Please Note: The AtQ resources have been produced by IEH to support appropriate identification of Aboriginal and Torres Strait Islander status specifically for use in eye care services.
+The ATQ resources have been produced by IEHU to support appropriate identification of Aboriginal and Torres Strait Islander status specifically for use in eye care services.

-Please Note: IEH encourages local community adaptations of the ‘toblerone’ desktop resource* and development of other resources to prompt and support ‘asking the question'.
+Please Note: IEHU encourages local community adaptations of the ‘toblerone’ desktop resource* and development of other resources to prompt and support ‘asking the question'.

 Please refer to your local Aboriginal organisation for further support, information, training on cultural safety and ‘asking the question’.

-If you have any questions or for further information please contact IEH, Indigenous-EyeHealth@unimelb.edu.au or call (03) 8344 9320.
+If you have any questions or for further information please contact IEHU, Indigenous-EyeHealth@unimelb.edu.au.

 *Acknowledgment:

-Indigenous Eye Health, University of Melbourne has used with permission the existing wording and artwork from the ‘Have you Asked the Question?’ joint project by North East Healthy Communities (previously North East Primary Care Partnership) and Victorian Aboriginal Health Service (VAHS).
+Indigenous Eye Health Unit (IEHU), University of Melbourne has used with permission the existing wording and artwork from the ‘Have you Asked the Question?’ joint project by North East Healthy Communities (previously North East Primary Care Partnership) and Victorian Aboriginal Health Service (VAHS).
 Project artwork by Gary Saunders.